simonhm/islandora_exhibits_browse/README.md

 Under Operations, click on Configure.

 Under Pagename, name the exhibit.

+The module can display any format - photographs, audio, video, etc.

 Other metadata elements can be used for the headline and description (Dublin Core or MODs).